 Woodstock endorses Health Center Plan

-1956: “Woodstock Area in Favor of Proposed Health Center”.
-An article printed in the Vermont Standard highlighted the Health Study Committee results and the strong call for a Community Health Center.
+1956: A Vermont Standard article “Woodstock Area in Favor of Proposed Health Center,” highlights the Health Study Committee’s results and the strong call for a community health center.

-1958: Smith/Simmons House was purchased by an anonymous individual and donated to the Ottauquechee Health Center, Inc. by an anonymous donor.
+1958: Smith/Simmons House was purchased by an anonymous individual and donated to the Ottauquechee Health Center, Inc.

 J. Peter Gratiot: In 1956, Mr. Gratiot served on the Board of Trustees of the Ottauquechee Health Center as Assistant Treasurer.

 George B. Biggs: George Biggs, President of the Board of Trustees for the Ottauquechee Health Center, receives a check from Mrs. William Emmons, Jr. Biggs was a major organizer and financial supporter of the Center.